Bryan Reynolds Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 17th-ranked team ERA across all MLB pitching staffs (4.27).
+- The Cubs' 4.25 team ERA ranks 17th among all league pitching staffs.

-- In his most recent appearance on Saturday against the Kansas City Royals, the left-hander went six innings, allowing two earned runs while surrendering six hits.
+- The right-hander last appeared on Sunday against the Kansas City Royals, when he threw 6 1/3 innings, allowing one earned run while giving up five hits.

+- In 17 games this season, the 33-year-old has amassed an ERA of 4.01, with 5.8 strikeouts per nine innings.
+Opponents are hitting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.